Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A13-(Exynos-850).md

 Disclaimer:

-I am not responsible for lost data, identity theft, lost money, security vulnerabilities, bricked devices or any other hardware or software malfunctions that comes as a result of flashing this rom.
+I am not responsible for lost data, identity theft, lost money, security vulnerabilities, bricked devices or any other hardware or software malfunctions that comes as a result of trying these GSI flashing steps.
 BACKUP YOUR DATA AND OLD rom BEFORE trying these steps.

  *